 The same can be said of sellers; some are ready to list their homes ASAP, and some sellers have a specific listing date in mind.
 Many areas are saturated with agents and competition for clients is tough.
 If an agent has multiple clients who are several months out from transaction, it’s critical that those clients are placed in a time-frame based, relevant nurture drip in order to maintain that agent and client connection.

-How to Get Real Estate Referrals
+Get Real Estate Referrals

 Here are a few reasons why getting real estate referrals from past clients is a top priority: